EmirPirija/react-router-client-side/README.md

 ## Pages and Components:

-RootLayout: The root layout component that wraps the entire application.
+- RootLayout: The root layout component that wraps the entire application.
-HomePage: The home page component.
+- HomePage: The home page component.
-EventsRootLayout: Layout for managing events-related pages.
+- EventsRootLayout: Layout for managing events-related pages.
-EventsPage: Lists events and offers event-related actions.
+- EventsPage: Lists events and offers event-related actions.
-EventDetailPage: Displays detailed information about a specific event.
+- EventDetailPage: Displays detailed information about a specific event.
-EditEventPage: Allows editing event details.
+- ditEventPage: Allows editing event details.
-NewEventPage: Facilitates the creation of new events.
+- NewEventPage: Facilitates the creation of new events.
-NewsletterPage: A page dedicated to newsletters.
+- NewsletterPage: A page dedicated to newsletters.

 ## Routing Configuration: